Xilinx/u50-abr-video-transcode/ffmpeg-integration.md

 ## FFmpeg Command Line Application

-In the following example, an FFmpeg command line is invoked that ingests a H.264 video elementary bitstream and reencodes the file as HEVC at a lower bit rate, targeting the Xilinx accelerated decoder and encoder.
-As a result, the `main()` function of the FFmpeg command is invoked and this calls the `xma_initialize()` function.
+In the following section, an FFmpeg command execution flow that ingests a H.264 video elementary bitstream and reencodes the file as HEVC at a lower bit rate targeting the Xilinx accelerated decoder and encoder is explained.
+The `main()` function of the FFmpeg command is invoked and this calls the `xma_initialize()` function.
 The `xma_initialize()` function is called prior to executing any other XMA functions that handle resource management and control the Xilinx accelerators.
 The `xma_initialize()` function reads the system configuration file from `/var/tmp/xilinx/xmacfg.yaml`.
 The XMA configuration file uses YAML syntax to describe how the system is to be configured.
 In this case, you can choose between a H.264 to ABR HEVC transcode configuration or a H.264 to ABR H264 transcode configuration.
 The H.264 to ABR HEVC transcode configuration file is shown below.

 	SystemCfg:
 		- logfile:    /tmp/xma.log